holyjak/interactive-dev-wshop/Instructor guide.md

 ### Tasks

+NOTE: Mention that people can look at the `final-code` branch to see a correct solution, if they struggle.

 #### Guided task 1

 Complete the task 1 on the screen, explaining - use `def` to capture the request (and explain its use in deving vs. prod), explore it in the REPL, ... .
 At the end use the comment block to invoke the handler with the captured xreq and verify the output.